Lexus Toyota Rear Hub Bearing Replacement (With Video)

 A high-pitched whining noise, becoming louder as the speed of the car increases, may be due to a worn wheel hub bearing.
 Out-of-balance rear tires may cause this problem by wearing out the rear wheel hub bearing.

 On most Toyota and Lexus passenger vehicles, the rear wheel hub and bearing are integrated as one component and fastened to the rear wheel knuckle with four (4) bolts.
-To remove and replace the hub-and-bearing assembly, you need to remove the rear brake caliber assembly and brake rotor.
+To remove and replace the hub-and-bearing assembly, you need to remove the rear brake caliper assembly and brake rotor.

 This article with video details the steps involved in replacing the rear wheel hub and bearing on a 1999 Lexus ES300.
 The following models use this bearing: